-Private individuals may bring lawsuits in which they can obtain court orders to stop discrimination.
-Individuals may also file complaints with the Attorney General, who is authorized to bring lawsuits in cases of general public importance or where a "pattern or practice" of discrimination is alleged.
+Private individuals may bring lawsuits asking for court orders to stop discrimination.
+Individuals may also file complaints with the United States Attorney General, who is authorized to bring lawsuits in cases of general public importance or where a "pattern or practice" of discrimination is alleged.
 In these cases, the Attorney General may seek monetary damages and civil penalties.
 Civil penalties may not exceed $55,000 for a first violation or $110,000 for any subsequent violation.

 For additional information, take a look at the following resources: